-Fiscal year 2016-2017 promotional activities have produced mixed results.
+Fiscal Year 2016-2017 promotional activities have produced mixed results.
 Website and Social Media users are steadily increasing.
 Public Relations outreach has attracted media coverage and impressions far exceeding goals.
-A Cooperative Marketing initiative focused largely on print underperformed expectations.
-Formerly promoted primarily to lodging, the annual Marketing Summit drew a large and diverse audience from traditional tourism sectors and the cannabis community.
-For the first time, the Summit included information on the cannabis industry and related legislation.
-MCTC has formed an ad hoc committee to explore opportunities and factors related to developing this potential niche market.
-In its first full year, the new MCTC Board and Executive Director focused heavily on establishing its own structure and operational policies as a re-defined and re-vitalized organization.
-High staff turnover complicated this work by creating a loss of institutional memory regarding policies and procedures, report formats and re-occurring responsibilities.
-For the first time, and due in part to missing information, the annual audit was accompanied by notes specifying a number of deficiencies that compelled the Board to invest time and energy in responding.
-Despite the need for the Board to address these and numerous other issues, MCTC Board Members deserve to be commended for the year's many accomplishments.
-They will begin the new fiscal year committed to building capacity to oversee marketing and promotion of the County and to regularly assess the relative impact and Return on Investment (ROI) of the many possible programs that compete for scarce funds.
+A renewed emphasis on print produced largely disappointing results.
+The annual Marketing Summit drew a large and diverse audience from traditional tourism sectors and the cannabis community.
+For the first time, the Summit included sessions focused on cannabis tourism and MCTC has formed an ad hoc committee to explore opportunities and factors related to developing this niche market.

+In its first full year, the MCTC Board has focused heavily on structural and operational issues.
+High staff turnover deprived the young Board and new Executive Director of institutional memory regarding previously existing policies, procedures and regularly reoccurring responsibilities.
+This has posed a worrisome distraction from the Board's core work of overseeing the Budget and monitoring marketing and promotion to ensure that funds are spent effectively, efficiently and equitably.

-Recruitment for open seats on both the MCTC and BID Advisory Boards was among the tasks that required more than the anticipated amount of time.
-Late appointments to the MCTC Board delayed the annual Brown Act and Ethics Training and a timely start of planning for the new fiscal year.
-Rather than submit nominations for the BID Advisory Board in August, as was formerly required by its County contract, Mendocino Coast Lodging Association abruptly proposed two nominations in February, creating an unfortunate disruption in the process of developing the FY 2017-2018 BID Annual Report.
+Recruitment to fill open seats on both the MCTC and BID Advisory Boards proved difficult and time consuming.
+Late appointments to the MCTC Board delayed the annual Brown Act and Ethics Training and the start of planning for the new fiscal year.
+Once again, Mendocino Coast Lodging Association (MCLA) failed to enlist and nominate applicants for the BID Advisory Board in August, as it was required to do as a County contractor.
+Untimely nominations proposed in February for appointment by the Board of Supervisors (BOS) proved disruptive to the cohesiveness of the Advisory Board and distracted it from process of developing this year's report.

-Late in 2016, MCTC's Executive Director announced his intent to resign, effective March 31, after only nine (9) months on the job.
-The news, and the need to repeat the Executive Director search, came on the heels of two important decisions that have brought MCTC to a critical inflection point in its development.
+Late in 2016, MCTC's Executive Director announced his intent to resign after only nine (9) months on the job, effective March 31.
+The news came on the heels of two important decisions that have brought MCTC to a critical inflection point in its development.
 The first was to engage the Coraggio Group to guide stakeholders through a strategic planning process to chart the course for the next two to three (2-3) years.
 The second was to engage a professional marketing firm to develop a comprehensive program of marketing and promotion.
 MCTC extended a Request for Proposals and selected TheorySF to fill this role.

 After a process that engaged more than forty (40) stakeholders, the MCTC Board adopted the Visit Mendocino County: Strategic Direction 2017/18-2019/20 (2017 Strategic Plan) at its March 14 meeting.
 Personnel from TheorySF participated in the final sessions to help identify key initiatives and assessment criteria.
-In addition MCTC's new Executive Director was hired as of April 3, 2017 with a full-time start date of June 12.
+The firm will commence its contract for the balance of FY 2016-2017 to assist with market research, re-branding and planning for FY 2017-2018.
+An extended contract is contingent on renewal of the BID.
+The next step is to schedule a Board Workshop after April 3 when the new Executive Director will be on board.
+The purpose of the Workshop will be to review the Strategic Plan and assign responsibility for both overall implementation and specific areas of work.

-The BID Advisory Board recommendations for action by the MCTC Board and County of Mendocino that begin on page 20 are based on in-depth discussions of high priority issues that are provided in this Report.
-They are respectfully submitted in the hopes that they will prove useful as the organization continues to build its capacity as a fully professional Destination Marketing Organization (DMO) focused on its Mission and Vision:
+The BID Advisory Board recommendations for action by the MCTC Board and County of Mendocino that begin on page are based on in-depth discussions of high priority issues that are provided in this Report.
+They are respectfully submitted in the hopes that they will prove useful as the organization pivots from focusing on operational detail to building its capacity as a fully professional Destination Marketing Organization (DMO) focused on its Mission and Vision: